-Pre-requisites: WRIT 113, First-Year Academic Writing; COMM 120, Public Speaking; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design; PSAD 101, Introduction to Public Safety Traces development of terrorism from origins to a modern mode of conflict.
+Pre-requisites: WRIT 113, First-Year Academic Writing; MDST 120, Public Speaking; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design, or LSCI 205, Information in the Disciplines Traces development of terrorism from origins to a modern mode of conflict.
 Presents national, regional, and global perspectives.
 Additionally, vulnerabilities of computer networks and techniques for protecting networks and data are discussed.
 Basic elements of symmetric and asymmetric cryptography and secure e-commerce involving secure transmission, authentication, digital signatures, and digital certificates are presented.